ANSANJAY/LinuxKernelModuleLicense/3_module_accesing_different_license/readme.md

 ## Conclusion

 In Linux Kernel Development, respecting the license of the modules and the symbols is crucial.
-Violating GPL can lead to legal consequences and is against the open-source philosophy of contributing and sharing knowledge and code.
-Developers need to be mindful of the licenses of the code they are using and must make efforts to resolve any license discrepancies to contribute to a healthy open-source ecosystem.

-## Interview Question
+- Violating GPL can lead to legal consequences and is against the open-source philosophy of contributing and sharing knowledge and code.

-This can be a good interview question as it helps to assess the candidate's understanding of Linux Kernel Module development, licensing knowledge, especially regarding GPL, and how to resolve licensing conflicts in kernel modules.
-This question can reveal the depth of a candidate’s knowledge in open-source licensing agreements and their implications in software development.
+- Developers need to be mindful of the licenses of the code they are using and must make efforts to resolve any license discrepancies to contribute to a healthy open-source ecosystem.